 including estimation of costs to complete.
 The Company recognises revenue on the basis of stage of completion in proportion of the contract costs incurred at balance sheet date, relative to the total estimated costs of the contract at completion.
 The recognition of revenue is therefore dependent on estimates in relation to total estimated costs of each such contract.

 Significant judgements are involved in determining the expected losses, when such losses become probable based on the expected total contract cost.
 Cost contingencies are included in these estimates to take into account specific risks of uncertainties or disputed claims against the Company, arising within each contract.
-These contingencies are reviewed by the Management on a regular basis throughout the life of the contract and adjusted where appropriate.
-The revenue on contracts may also include variable consideration (variations and claims).
-Variable consideration is recognised when the recovery of such consideration is highly probable.
+These contingencies are reviewed by the Company's Management on a regular basis throughout the life of the contract and adjusted where appropriate.
+The revenue on contracts may also include variable consideration (change orders and claims).
+Variable consideration is recognised when the recovery of such consideration is highly probable based on company's contractual rights and /or a legal assessment.

 Principal Audit